Commingling

 1. What is commingling?

 Commingling of pools is the process where one totalisator organisation combines its wagering pool with another to create one common dividend.
 Commingling is commonplace in many wagering organisations around the world.
-Examples include UK, South Africa, Australia and New Zealand.
+Examples include Hong Kong.
 Commingling will see the Singapore totalisator pools combined with the overseas partners' totalisator pools.

 2. How will commingling benefit me?